Vdraksic/MSSQL-sever-to-RDS/README.md

-# This is a terraform file that creates a VPC, RDS and S3 bucket on AWS for testing KOR databases
+# This is a terraform file that creates a VPC, RDS and S3 bucket on AWS for restoring a MSSQL server DB on RDS

 ## The project is seperated into two parts: DB and global